Health for all

 Today I want to

-We want you and your community to be able to live life to the full.
-That’s why finding ways to prevent mental health problems is at the heart of what we do.
+You and your community should be able to live life to the full.
+That’s why we're continuing to find ways to prevent mental health problems.

 Testing and evaluating the best approaches to improving mental health in communities across Wales and rolling them out as widely as possible.

 Publishing studies and reports on what protects mental health as well as the causes of poor mental health in Wales and how to tackle them.